jag43/LinqKitIncludes/readme.md

 I have tested it with localdb `Microsoft SQL Server 2014 (12.0.2000.8)`.

 ## Getting started
-To get started, set your connection string in the `connectionString` variable at the top of the `Program.cs` file and hit `Start Debugging.
+To get started, set your connection string in the `connectionString` variable at the top of the `Program.cs` file and hit `Start Debugging`.